What you need to know about MSM's grading procedures.

 If a student receives below a B- for an English language course or fails to progress satisfactorily, he or she may be placed on probation.
 A second semester of non-satisfactory progress will result in dismissal of the student.

-Incomplete grades can be given only with the approval of the Vice President for Academics & Performance in consultation with faculty members.
+Incomplete grades can be given only with the approval of the Dean of Academic Affairs in consultation with faculty members.
 An “I” will appear on a student’s permanent transcript indicating late completion of the course.
 Once the work has been completed and a grade has been issued by the faculty member, the “I” will be changed to a permanent letter grade.
 Students receiving incomplete grades are required to complete all work by the end of the following semester; if the work is not completed, the “I” will be changed to an “F” automatically.

 Placement & Qualifying Exams